 - The host reports all of their Airbnb rental income under all appropriate tax classifications – Retailing and Retail Sales Tax.

-- The host can then claim a deduction under the Sales Tax classification.
+- The host can then claim a deduction for “Retail Sales Tax Collected by Facilitator” under the Retail Sales Tax classification.
 This deduction is equal to the rentals made through Airbnb as of October 15, 2015.
-The deduction is itemized under “Other” with an explanation that the sales and lodging taxes were collected and sent by Airbnb.

 The host needs to pay any Retailing B&O tax due after taking the small business B&O tax credit, if applicable.
 The credit calculates automatically when the host electronically files.